7 Days of Solo Travel through Cuba

 From Trinidad to the Local Outskirts of Havana

 At the train station, I engaged in the usual haggling for a ride.
 This time, I slept for most of the drive, occasionally waking up whenever the rainfall became particularly loud.
-The roads were overflowing with water, like driving through a river.

 We arrived at Emil’s hometown of La Lisa late at night.
 La Lisa reminded me of a barrio in Santo Domingo, but calmer, safer and without the tigueraje.
 I was grateful to experience a snippet of how Cubans in the outskirts of Havana lived: